Q: What is creativity?

 There were cases when Chinese needed to compose new words to describe above issues and new SMS services.
 Since China is as large as USA or Europe and Chinese organizations are big, a lot of confusion was the reality.
 Repetition was a must.

 - Exhibition photo

 Roadshows took over three months continuous traveling.
-Meetings were arranged in province capital cities with China Mobile and China Unicom province headquarters.
-Every week trip to new Chinese province and capital city to have meetings China Mobile and China Unicom: presentations, MoU introduction and signing, dinners.
+Meetings were arranged in province capital cities separately with China Mobile and China Unicom province headquarters.
+Every week trip to new Chinese province and capital city to have meetings with China Mobile and China Unicom: presentations, MoU introduction and signing, dinners.
 Also meetings with multimedia developers and multimedia-minded state representatives.

 Everybody was eager to learn technical part of the new SMS service.
 But often their expectations were more on WAP browsing, but SMS awareness and learning happened.